mouatez25/NewOpticsDemo/README.md

 # NewOpticsDemo
-Download Trial NewOptics management software for optometrist french version this is the client part of the application in which the server part use wcf tcpbinding (windows communication foundation) with sql server database
+Download Trial NewOptics management software for optometrist french version this is the client part of the application in which the server part uses wcf tcpbinding (windows communication foundation) with sql server database

 link : https://drive.google.com/open?id=1FeOqPWTsaz6Cfm8zoKZwqRftNpNZmLmX